 Caucasian

-Although he rarely took on vocally demanding or thunderous roles, Moll's remarkable vocal control and presence made him ideal for comedic characters such as Baron Ochs in Der Rosenkavalier and Osmin in Die Entführung aus dem Serail.
+While he often avoided the most vocally strenuous roles, Moll's exceptional vocal control and expressive artistry made him a natural choice for comedic and character parts.
+Audiences cherished his portrayals of Baron Ochs in Der Rosenkavalier and Osmin in Die Entführung aus dem Serail, performances that showcased his unique talent and stage charisma.

 ImprovisationalComedic